Phone: 0161 214 1500

 - Serious emotional harm and/or behavioural difficulties requiring residential placement or secure accommodation

 - Disabilities; of the parents and/or the child(ren)

 Elisabeth is regularly instructed to draft case summaries; threshold documents and PLO compliant orders and prides herself on prompt completion and submission to court.

 Elisabeth represents local authorities who require legal representation and advice at legal gateway meetings and PLO meetings such as pre-proceedings meetings, advising on all aspects as to the PLO process including whether threshold for public law proceedings is met; whether the matter requires urgent issue or whether the PLO pre-proceedings process should be entered into.
 With regard to the latter, Elisabeth advises on issues including the expectations of the local authority during the pre-proceedings process and the content of written agreements or schedule of expectations, to ensure that if the matter is issued following pre-proceedings, the case is ready for the court arena.

 Elisabeth also receives instructions in the Crown Court in regard to Public Interest Immunity matters.

 “I instruct Ms Cooper on a frequent basis, not only because she excels in all the qualities you would expect from a barrister such as client care, through to her advocacy, but she is able to sympathise with clients, understand them, and make them feel like they are being listened to, which for me is a must for family clients.
 She is a natural at dealing with complicated cases.
 She acts upon/presents difficult instructions elegantly before the court and in negotiations with other parties.
 She is prompt at providing clear feedback, and advice following a hearing.
-I will definitely continue to instruct Ms Cooper, my clients always speak positively about her following her representing them and always ask for her again!”
-Emma Cordock, Associate Solicitor, AFG Solicitors
+I will definitely continue to instruct Ms Cooper, my clients always speak positively about her following her representing them and always ask for her again!” – Emma Cordock, Director, AFG Solicitors